Fascinating Facts About Toni Morrison, Nobel Prize Winner

 In 1965, Morrison started working as a fiction editor at Random House in Syracuse, New York and was among one of the very few Black editors at the company.

 As an editor, Morrison was highly influential in introducing Black literature into mainstream publishing.
 She acquired and edited books by Angela Davis, Toni Cade Bambara, Huey Newton, Gayl Jones, and others.
-One of the most successful titles she edited was The Greatest: My Own Story by Muhammed Ali.
+One of the most successful titles she edited was The Greatest: My Own Story by Muhammad Ali.

-of the Nobel Prize in Literature
+She was the first Black American woman to win the Nobel Prize in Literature

 Morrison was awarded the Nobel Prize in Literature in 1993.
 She made history as the first Black American woman to receive the honorary prize.
 It was awarded to Morrison “who in novels characterized by visionary force and poetic import, gives life to an essential aspect of American reality.”